4th century in Lebanon: 380s

-Domitius is consularis of Phoenice, 390.

-Severianus is consularis of Phoenice, 391.

-Leontius is consularis of Phoenice, 392.
+Culture

 Education

 In the 4th century, the Greek rhetorician Libanius reported that the school attracted young students from affluent families and deplored the school's instructional use of Latin, which was gradually abandoned in favor of Greek in the course of the century.

 Historically, Roman stationes or auditoria, where teaching was done, stood next to public libraries housed in temples.
 This arrangement was copied in the Roman colony at Beirut.
 The first mention of the school's premises dates to 350.